 — 2 Timothy 4:2

-In the book of Second Timothy, the apostle Paul gave a long, detailed description in Second Timothy 3 of the things that would become more and more prevalent in the last of the last days (see May 10-18 Gems).
-Later in that same letter, Paul gave this charge to Timothy in Second Timothy 4:2, “Preach the word; be instant in season, out of season….”
+In the book of Second Timothy, the apostle Paul gave a long, detailed description of the things that would become more and more prevalent in the last of the last days (see May 10-18 Gems).
+Later in that same letter, Paul gave this charge to the younger minister: “Preach the word; be instant in season, out of season…” (2 Timothy 4:2).

 The word “instant” is from the Greek word ephistemi, and it means to stand at your post.
 The word ephistemi is a military term.
 That’s important because standing at your post entails engaging in spiritual warfare.
 I won’t delve into a deep study of the subject of spiritual warfare here, but I will say that declaring the Word of God in faith is the highest level of spiritual warfare there is.
 That’s why it’s especially important for a preacher, or any believer who has God’s Word planted deeply in his heart, to stand and to keep on standing at his post without moving an inch!

 The declaration of God’s Word from the pulpit is another form of spiritual warfare.
-The preaching and teaching of God’s Word can have a life-changing, yoke-destroying effect on people’s lives.
+The preaching and teaching of the Word can have a life-changing, yoke-destroying effect on people’s lives.
 When the Gospel is proclaimed, the power in those words of truth penetrate the hearts of people who are in sin.
-The Word of God breaks down strongholds, releases His supernatural power, and transforms minds and lives as it changes eternal destinies.
+The Word of God breaks down strongholds, releases the supernatural power of God, and transforms minds and lives as it changes eternal destinies.

 *[If you started reading this from your email, begin reading here.]

 There’s power in the proclamation of the Gospel to snatch a person right out of a lifetime of bondage and plant his feet firmly on the right path.
 On that path is everything that person could ever need: light for his feet, freedom for his mind, strength and resolve for his will, and vision for a bright future.
-That’s what God’s Word can do, so it’s no wonder that Satan tries to stop the preaching, teaching, and ministry of the Word!
+That’s what God’s Word can do!
+It is therefore no wonder that Satan tries to stop the preaching, teaching, and ministry of the Word!
 Mental, emotional, and spiritual strongholds are demolished when the Word of God is proclaimed!

-Now you can better see why Paul would go to such great lengths to urge and admonish Timothy to “stay put” — to remain in his place of ministry, or stay at his post.
-It’s obvious that he wouldn’t exhort Timothy to stay put somewhere unless Timothy was being tempted not to stay put.
+Now you can better see why Paul would go to such great lengths to urge and admonish Timothy to “stay put” — to remain in his place of ministry, or to stay at his post.
+It’s obvious that he wouldn’t exhort Timothy to stay put somewhere unless the younger minister was being tempted not to stay put.
 Believers in the church of Ephesus were suffering intense persecution for their faith in Christ.
 But Paul said to Timothy, “You be instant!”
 In other words, Paul was exhorting him, “Stay at your post!
 Don’t leave the position where God placed you!”

-Then Paul’s next words — “in season, out of season” — give us further clues as to why remaining continually stationed where God places us is so important.
-The phrase “in season” was translated from the Greek word eukairos, which basically means in good times.
+Paul’s next words — “in season, out of season” — give us further clues to help us understand why remaining continually stationed where God has placed us is so important.
+The phrase “in season” was translated from the Greek word kairos, which basically means in good times.

-For those of us in the ministry, it’s so much nicer to preach when everyone in the congregation is on our side and thinks we’re great!
-When everything in the church or ministry is running smoothly with no challenges to distract us, those are good times!
-But when people in the church start gossiping about us and about each other; when newspapers are writing stories about us or a family member that are untrue; or when your well-being, or the well-being of your family, is threatened either financially or physically — those are not very good times.
+For those of us in the ministry, it’s so much nicer to preach when everyone in the congregation is on our side and thinks we’re great.
+We love it when everything in the church or ministry is running smoothly with no challenges to distract us.
+Those are good times!
+But when people in the church start gossiping about us and about each other, when newspapers are writing stories about us or a family member that are untrue, or when our well-being — or the well-being of our families — is threatened either financially or physically, those are not very good times.

-That’s why Paul said we need to stay at our posts even when things seem to be “out of season.”
-That phrase was translated from the word akairos, and that prefix a puts a negative spin on kairos.
+That’s why Paul said that we need to stay at our posts even when things seem to be “out of season.”
+That phrase was translated from the word akairos, and the prefix a puts a negative spin on kairos.
 It means when things have changed and they are NOT so wonderful.
-The whole phrase could be translated “in good times and bad times!”
+The whole phrase could be translated: “in good times and bad times!”

 What are you supposed to do when pleasant times begin to shift?
 What do you do when dark storm clouds begin to form in skies that just moments before were clear and blue?
 You do the same thing you were doing before when times were good!
 You remain at your post, refusing to budge!